caltechlibrary/dataset/how-to/collections-grids-and-frames.md

 # COLLECTIONS, GRIDS AND FRAMES

 *dataset* stores JSON objects and can store a form of data frame based on grids of data.
 This document outlines the ideas behings *grid* and *frame* support in *dataset*.

 ## COLLECTIONS

 Collections are at the core of the *dataset* tool.
 A collection is a bucketed directory structure storing a JSON objects in plaintext with optional attachments.
 The root folder for the collection contains a _collection.json_ file with the metadata associating a name to a bucket for the store json object.
 One of the guiding ideas behind dataset was to keep everything as plain text whenever reasonable.
 The dataset project provides Go package for working with dataset collections, a python package (based on a shared library with the Go package) and command line tool.

 Dataset collections are typically stored on your local disc but may be stored easily in Amazon's S3 (or compatible platform) or Google's cloud storage.
-Dataset and also import and export to/from a Google sheet or Excel file.
+Dataset and also import and export to/from a Google sheet or CSV file.

 Dataset isn't a database (there are plenty of JSON oriented databases out there, e.g. CouchDB, MongoDB).
 Rather the focus is on providing a mechanism to manage JSON objects, group them and to provide alternative data shapes for the viewing the collection (e.g. frames, grids).

 ## GRIDS

 A *grid* is a 2D JSON array based on combining a set of keys (rows) and a list of dot paths (columns).
 It is similar to the data shape you'd use in spreadsheets.
-It is a convenient data shape for build indexes, filtering and sorting.  *grid* support is also available in *dataset*'s Python 3 package
+It is a convenient data shape for build indexes, filtering and sorting.  *grid* support is also available in *dataset*'s Python 3.7 package

 Here's an example of a possible grid for titles and authors.